tektronix/tekdrive-sdk-python/docs/quickstart/usage.rst

     td.file.create("/path/to/file.txt", name="My New File")

-See the :ref:`Models` section for more.
+See the :ref:`models` section for more.